Southern Poverty Law Center indicted on federal fraud charges

 The SPLC, which is based in Montgomery, Alabama, was founded in 1971 and used civil litigation to fight white supremacist groups.
 The nonprofit has become a popular target among Republicans who see it as overly leftist and partisan.

-The investigation could add to concerns that Trump's Republican administration is using the Justice Department to go after conservative opponents and his critics.
+The investigation could add to concerns that Trump's Republican administration is using the Justice Department to go after opponents of conservatives and the president's critics.
 It follows a number of other investigations into Trump foes that have raised questions about whether the law enforcement agency has been turned into a political weapon.

 The SPLC has faced intense criticism from conservatives, who have accused it of unfairly maligning right-wing organizations as extremist groups because of their viewpoints.
 The center regularly condemns Trump's rhetoric and policies around voting rights, immigration and other issues.

-Note: Clarification: This Associated Press story has been updated to clarify that the federal investigation into the Southern Poverty Law Center could add to concerns that the Trump administration is using the Justice Department to go after groups or people considered opponents of conservatives.